Low income high dividend is a model frequently address by mainly UK entrepreneurs. That is not the Dutch model. How does this work?

 Low income high dividend

 If you are the entrepreneur holding all the shares or at least more than 5% of the shares in a BV company, you are the managing director shareholder.
 If you are the director, you are the boss.
-Being the boss implies you can do as you like, so you decide to put in a low salary and a high dividend.
+Being the boss implies you can do as you like.
+The boss can decide to put in a low salary and a high dividend.
 But are you the boss?

 Only if the company is a loss making company for the last couple of years, there is no minimum salary requirement.
 If you can proof the profit does not allow to pay this salary, you need to substantiate that.
 Draining the company via a current account is not a low income company, you simply paid your net salary via the current account alternative.